AaltoGIS/geoinformatics-days/source/index.rst

 2. Geographic Information Systems (GIS) and Remote Sensing
 3. Spatial Data Analysis and Visualization
 4. Geospatial Algorithms and Modeling
-5. Geospatial Web and Mobile Applications
-6. User Cognition in Geospatial Applications
+5. User Cognition in Geospatial Applications
+6. Geoinformatic Human-Computer Interaction
 7. Location-Based Services and Geographic Information Retrieval
 8. Big Data Analytics for Geospatial Applications
 9. Spatial Data Infrastructures and Interoperability
 10. Geoinformatics for Smart Cities and Urban Planning
 11. Environmental Monitoring and Geospatial Solutions
-12. Disaster Management and Emergency Response
-13. Geoinformatics for Sustainable Development
+12. Geoinformatics for Sustainable Development
-14. Geospatial AI and Machine Learning Applications
+13. Geospatial AI and Machine Learning Applications
-15. Open Geospatial Science and Open Source Software
+14. Open Geospatial Science and Open Source Software

 Your participation in the *Geoinformatics Research Days 2024* will make a significant contributions, foster collaboration, and shape the future of Geoinformatics.
 Together, let's advance the understanding and application of geospatial technologies